Cello Expressions

 I created most music in this period for the Boulder Cello Project, introducing a broad mix of abilities into a single ensemble.
 In addition to the mixed-ability arrangements, numerous “expanded” cello ensemble arrangements incorporate one-to-five guest instrumentalists into the cello ensemble.
 A series of three concerts with Chase the Music premiered these arrangements along with three large-scale compositions: Many Trails, Kati’s Run, and Awe & Joy.
 These works each leverage expansive arpeggio-based ostinatos that were first developed in White & Blue Spring and typify my writing in this period.

-Contrapuntal (2016 – present)
+Contrapuntal (2016 – 2022)

 Angels We Have Heard on High, part of a series of unconventional holiday arrangements for cello trio, introduces the contrapuntal approach through an arrangement that offers three different arpeggiated accompaniments to a repeated melody.
 Etudes #7-9 for Cello Choir also exhibit this style, with each etude taking a different approach to assembling melodic material through a contrapuntal mix of parts.
 Decker Rondo and Six Concrete Canoes for Cello Duet each apply this style in just two parts.